openedx/openedx-events/docs/reference/in-line-code-annotations-for-an-event.rst

-In-line Code Annotations for An Open edX Event
+In-line Code Annotations for an Open edX Event
 ################################################

 When creating a new Open edX Event, you must document the event definition using in-line code annotations.
 These annotations provide a structured way to document the event's metadata, making it easier for developers to understand the event's purpose and how it should be used.